 Here are the three common strategies that home sellers use:

 First, if you are in a position to buy without selling it provides you the security of having a place to move into before you sell.
-Your mortgage professional will be able to advise if this is a possibility for your situation.
+Your mortgage professional will be able to advise whether this is a possibility for your situation.

 Second, you can write a “subject to sale” offer for the home you want to purchase.
 An offer like this would include a condition that gives you time to sell your house before you commit to buying the new property.
 However, many home sellers dislike these offers.
 This can lead to cumbersome negotiations and result in less favourable terms for you as the buyer.